jiyangbai/Poligras/README.md

 ``` -->
 ### Datasets
 <p align="justify">
-Some datasets can be accessed in [[here]](https://drive.google.com/drive/folders/1v0CGwxQq2sgmraaWWD9nF9OFgwdb44Nv?usp=sharing).
+Some datasets can be accessed in <a href="https://drive.google.com/drive/folders/1v0CGwxQq2sgmraaWWD9nF9OFgwdb44Nv?usp=sharing" target="_blank">[here]</a>.
 Please make sure the downloaded datasets are placed and unzipped in corrsponding files.</p>

 <!-- Every JSON file has the following key-value structure: